 These are an all time classic but boy can they get marked quickly!
 As an essential footwear weekend companion your white vans can be a reliable safe zone for your street casual oh so thought through look.
 But all white trainers require upkeep so we’ve put together a guide for you.

 And you don’t need major chems or graft for this so read on now learn how to clean white converse bad boys.

 Cleaning white trainers of any kind should be nearly as effortless as wearing them so to get started, here’s what you’ll need:

 Take off the shoelaces.
 Unlace your shoes to expose as much of the white canvas as possible, making it simple to clean your converse.

 - You can of course clean your laces eparately by letting them soak in a basin of luke-warm, soapy water, but you know for sure that they may never be as shiny bright as when you brought them so we think you should just replace with a new set every now and then

-2. Rinse your converse under water
+2. Rinse your vans under water

-Rinse your weekend pride and joys in cold water under a running tap or in a basin of water.
+Next step in our How to clean white vans guide to rinse your weekend pride and joys in cold water under a running tap or in a basin of water.

 - Use cold water instead of warm water prevents stains from setting in or any colours from running into the white canvas.

 3. Baking soda and vinegar paste